 To do one thing that scares me the most that year.

-I decided the best way to overcome my anxiety is to spend 2 weeks alone backpacking through Nepal, to the foot of Mt.
-Everest.
+I decided the best way to overcome my anxiety of being alone is to spend 14 days backpacking through Nepal, to the foot of Mt.
+Everest."

 ‘What’s the worst that can happen?’